 When it comes to your hair, which type of brush you use plays an important role in how healthy it looks and feels.
-Whether you’re looking to detangle knots, smoothen frizz or create a voluminous boost with your hairdryer, there’s plenty of choice.
+Whether you want to detangle knots, smoothen frizz or create a voluminous boost with your hair dryer, there’s plenty of choice.

 You may be well overdue for an upgrade of your current brush, particularly if you’ve been using it for years.
 When shopping for a new one, according to Reed, a good brush should cost on average between £15 and £60.

-“Good, strong bristles come at a cost, A brush that is kept well, cleaned, washed once a week and dried with a hairdryer to prevent rotting would last between six months and a year but if you really look after it could be a lot more,” he says.
+“Good, strong bristles come at a cost.
+A brush that is kept well, cleaned, washed once a week and dried with a hair dryer to prevent rotting would last between six months and a year but if you really look after it, it could be a lot more,” he says.

-If you have long, short, straight, curly or hair that’s in between, we’ve handpicked the 10 best brushes, across a range of budgets worth adding into your hair care routine, from the affordable to the super luxurious.
+Whether you have long, short, straight or curly hair, we’ve handpicked the best brushes, across a range of budgets, worth adding into your haircare routine, from the affordable to the super luxurious.

 Michael Van Clarke no. 1 brush